hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ### Master Snippets

 A Master Snippet is a Snippet that can hold multiple Snippets that both manipulate data and render forms.
 Typically, a Master Snippet is a collection of Snippets.
-It doesn't hold much logic of it's own, and merely serves as a container for other self-contained Snippets.
+It doesn't hold much logic of its own, and merely serves as a container for other self-contained Snippets.

 ## Dynamic Forms Player Search - Worked Example